 Starlink data plans and speeds

 Starlink offers various plans with different data prioritization levels.
-Starlink Business plans to provide a massive 1TB of high-speed data (Priority), while Starlink Residential plans have Standard data, which is deprioritized during peak usage times.
+Starlink Priority plans provide several tiers of priority high-speed data, while Starlink Residential plans have standard data, which is deprioritized during peak usage times but unlimited.

 Starlink offers a fair use policy, and users exceeding a yet unspecified amount of data during peak times may experience temporary slowdowns.